 - Submit the PDF of your digital presentation.

-- Submit one page PDF personal biography which includes a high-res photo of you, brief history of your birding, why you entered the program, and who has helped you along the way.
-(Only one biography needed per YBYMP participant.
+- Submit a one page PDF personal biography which includes a high-res photo of you, brief history of your birding, why you entered the program, and who has helped you along the way.
+(Only one biography needed per YBYP participant.
 You do not need to submit multiple biographies if you participate in multiple modules.)
 File Naming Convention for biography: YourName-Age-Biography

 Writing – Supporting Module